dkudrow/slice/README.md

 #### SD Card Controller
 Although the EMMC supports MMC as well, I am only implementing SD to keep things simple.
 This driver detects and initializes the SD card and provides a simple interface for reading and writing.

+#### File System
+Slice uses the 32 bit version of Microsoft's FAT file system (FAT32).
+While FAT is not the most intuitive design for a filesystem, it is (arguably) the simplest that is widely supported by other systems.
+This will allow the user to access the filesystem from a machine running a production OS.

 ## References
 This undertaking would not be possible without the vast corpus of freely available tutorials, literature, and forums online.
 Here is a comprehensive list of sources that I consulted in writing Slice.
 All of these documents are (as far as I'm aware) completely free although